Are you handy on a keyboard and like working remotely part-time or full-time? Then, a virtual assistant profession could be the ideal career for you.

 Step 4: Set Up Your Workplace

-Invest in a comfortable desk chair and laptop stands to avoid discomfort.
+Invest in a comfortable desk chair, and laptop stands to avoid discomfort.

-Step 5: Obtain A Unique ABN Number
+Step 5: Obtain an ABN Number

 An ABN (Australian Business Number) is essential to work as a self-employed virtual assistant business and issue an invoice for your services.